invariantlabs-ai/invariant/README.md

 ![image](https://github.com/invariantlabs-ai/invariant/assets/17903049/f859f64b-5730-488b-9e80-fd319d9a4a9d)

-The Invariant security analyzer this type of vulnerability by leveraging deep contextual understanding of an agent's context and data flow.
+The Invariant security analyzer detects this type of vulnerability by leveraging deep contextual understanding of an agent's context and data flow.
 For this, it relies on a [purpose-built rule matching engine](#analyzing-agent-traces) based on information flow analysis, and [an expressive policy language](#policy-language) for defining security policies and constraints.

 ## Features